Linked Data Modeling Language: Specification

 - Harold Solbrig, Johns Hopkins University

-This document defines the structure of instance data using a functional-style syntax, and defines the structure of a particular class of instance data, a LinkML schema, and the rules for these schemas.
+The LinkML specification defines the structure of instance data using a functional-style syntax, and defines the elements of a schema, together with the rules for operating over these schemas.

 More information about LinkML can be found on the LinkML site, which includes introductory material and tutorials.
 It also includes a reference implementation and set of tools for working with LinkML schemas and data.